Sad7920/GTL-technical-task/README.md

 ## Codebase

 The repo contains a lot of the boilerplate used for a React Typescript project, we expect for this task you'll only need to edit `src/Results.tsx` and `src/Results.css`.
 You're welcome to add files.
-You're welcome to use any libraries you like, however, you do not need to be considerate of the scaling this project up.
+You're welcome to use any libraries you like, however, you do not need to be considerate of scaling this project up.

 Tests for this project are not a requirement, but if you feel like it, go ahead.